 Jewish Cemeteries of Greater Cincinnati Research Assistant

-The Workum Intern should have an interest in history and/or genealogy.
-They should be proficient in internet research, as well as comfortable doing some on-site research in our office and at local cemeteries, including archival research, and potentially research at the American Jewish Archives, County Clerk Offices, and at the Public Library.
-Knowledge of Hebrew would be a plus, but is not required.
-Some familiarity with basic database systems would be helpful, but is also not required.
+The Workum Intern should have an interest in history, historic preservation, and/or genealogy.
+They should be proficient in internet research and Excel.
+Knowledge of Hebrew is a plus, but is not required.
+Some familiarity with basic database systems would be helpful, but it not required.

 About Jewish Cemeteries of Greater Cincinnati